 Music is planned in three phases (long, medium and short-term.)
 The long-term plans map the music topics studied in each half term.
 The medium-term outlines key skills progression in Pulse/Rhythm, Pitch, Composition, Listening and Appraising, and Notation.
 Short-term plans give detailed structure to individual lessons.
-Through this programme of study, we teach the skills, knowledge and understanding set out in the National Curriculum.
-Links are made to class topics wherever possible.
+Through this programme of study, we teach the skills, knowledge and understanding set out in the National Curriculum and the Model Music Curriculum (March 2021).
+Links are made to class topics when appropriate and beneficial.